AMC Matador: 1973

 Australian Motor Industries continued to assemble the U.S. 1972 model into 1973.
 Production of the U.S. 1973 model began in October 1973.
 The Australian 1973 Matador was identical to the U.S. 1973 model, incorporating grille and taillight changes.
-All Australian cars were built with the earlier Rambler heavier-duty steering components and heavy-duty suspension.
+All Australian cars were built with the earlier Rambler's heavier-duty steering components and heavy-duty suspension.

 A four-barrel carburetor replaced the two-barrel carburetor on the 360 CID V8, providing for an 11.4% increase in brake horsepower and a 3.5% increase in torque despite the addition of emission controls.

-For 1973, as amber front turn signals were adopted in Australia, AMI discontinued the transparent parking light/turn signal lenses, instead installing rectangular amber trailer/truck lenses into the lens fitting.
+As Australia adopted amber front turn signals in 1973, AMI discontinued the transparent parking light/turn signal lenses and instead installed rectangular amber trailer/truck lenses in the lens housing.
 For the rear, the backup light lenses on sedans were fitted with an amber-colored plastic overlay.
 Station wagons continued to be fitted with amber trailer lights screwed into the tailgate for their turn signals.

 From 1973, Matadors were fitted with Australian-made front vinyl upholstered 50–50 split bench seats, each with fold-down armrests and headrests.
-The new headrests were slimmer than the 1971 and 1972 models.
+The new headrests were a slimmer design than the 1971 and 1972 versions.
 The rear bench seat remained the same.
-The locally made door panels first used in the Australian 1971 model remained unchanged.
+The locally made door panels, first used in the Australian 1971 model, remained unchanged.
 Power windows, power steering, under-dash air conditioning, and electric aerial remained standard.

-A change was made to the passenger side of the dash from the 1973 model onwards.
-The 1967 Ambassador flat dash pad was replaced with a more protruding dash pad that ran flush with the instrument cluster binnacle and without the area for a speaker.
+A change was made to the passenger-side dash from the 1973 model onwards.
+The design of the 1967 Ambassador flat dash pad was replaced with a more protruding unit that ran flush with the instrument cluster binnacle and without space for a speaker.
 Speakers were now mounted on both front door panels.
-Otherwise, the dash was the same as previous models, but new for 1973 was the introduction of the white-backed instrument cluster of the U.S. 1972 and 1973 Matador, displaying speed in miles per hour.
+Otherwise, the dash was the same as previous models, but new for 1973 was the introduction of the white-backed instrument cluster of the U.S.-made 1972 and 1973 Matador, displaying speed in miles per hour.

 For 1973, Australian registrations were 230 Matadors (191 sedans, 39 station wagons).
 Most were the U.S. 1972 models.